edHelper.com

 Vocabulary

-3 Despite the name and similar appearances, mantis shrimps are actually not shrimps.
-While both animals are crustaceans, they belong to two separate orders -- mantis shrimps are stomatopods, and shrimps decapods.
+3 Despite the name and similar appearances, mantis shrimp are actually not shrimp.
+While both animals are crustaceans, they belong to two separate orders.
+Mantis shrimp are stomatopods, and shrimp are decapods.
 To determine whether the creature in question is a mantis shrimp, we can either observe the way it holds its claws or check its eyes.
 A mantis shrimp likes to fold its deadly assault weapons under its head.
-Such gesture is reminiscent of an insect called the praying mantis (or mantid) that we can often find in gardens.
+Such a gesture is reminiscent of an insect called the praying mantis (or mantid) that we can often find in gardens.
 Undoubtedly, this behavioral resemblance is what inspired scientists to dub the animal the mantis shrimp.

 Paragraphs 4 to 7: